wbeebe/EspressifProjects/README.md

 * a pair of LED matrix display boards
 * a BNO055 IMU

-The project specifically targets an ESP32-C3 development board, the ESP32-C3-DevKitC-02 v1.1 (https://docs.espressif.com/projects/esp-idf/en/v4.4.2/esp32c3/hw-reference/esp32c3/user-guide-devkitc-02.html).
+The project specifically targets the ESP32-C3-DevKitC-02 v1.1 (https://docs.espressif.com/projects/esp-idf/en/v4.4.2/esp32c3/hw-reference/esp32c3/user-guide-devkitc-02.html).

 A key feature of this development board is its use of RISC-V executing at 160MHz (https://riscv.org).
 ## ESP32-S3-N32R8